-If this Group Policy remains in effect, but the Insured Employee's or an Insured Dependent's coverage under this Group Policy would otherwise terminate, We may be required to offer such Insured Employee or Insured Dependent the right to continue coverage under this Group Policy.
+If this Group Policy remains in effect, but the Covered Employee's or a Covered Dependent's coverage under this Group Policy would otherwise terminate, We may be required to offer such Covered Employee or Covered Dependent the right to continue coverage under this Group Policy.
 This right is referred to as "Continuation Coverage" and may occur for a limited time subject to the terms of this provision and the federal Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 COBRA only applies to this Group Policy if the Policyholder covers at least 20 Eligible Employees under this Group Policy.